Data-driven Discovery of Diffuse Interstellar Bands with APOGEE Spectra: Abstract

 \section{Abstract}

-Data-driven models of stellar spectra are useful tools to study non-stellar information, such as the Diffuse Interstellar Bands (DIBs) caused by intervening gas and dust.
+Data-driven models of stellar spectra are useful tools to study non-stellar information, such as the Diffuse Interstellar Bands (DIBs) caused by intervening interstellar material.
 Using $\sim 55000$ spectra of $\sim 17000$ red clump stars from the APOGEE DR16 dataset, we create 2nd order polynomial models of the continuum-normalized flux as a function of stellar parameters ($\teff$, $\logg$, $\feh$, $\alphafe$, and $\age$).
 The model and data show good agreement within uncertainties across the APOGEE wavelength range, although many regions reveal residuals that are not in the stellar rest-frame.
 We show that many of these residual features -- having average extrema at the level of $\sim3\%$ in stellar flux on average -- can be attributed to incompletely-removed spectral lines from the Earth's atmosphere and DIBs from the interstellar medium (ISM).
-After removing most of the remaining contamination from the Earth's sky, we identify \nfinaldibs\@ (\nfinaldibsSIG) absorption features that have less than a 50\% (5\%) probability of being explained by chance alone, including all 10 previously-known DIBs in the APOGEE wavelength range.
+After removing most of the remaining contamination from the Earth's sky, we identify \nfinaldibs\@ absorption features not seen in unreddened sightlights that have $<50\%$ probability of being noise artifacts -- with \nfinaldibsSIG\@ of these features having $<5\%$ probability of being noise artifacts -- including all 10 previously-known DIBs in the APOGEE wavelength range.
 Because many of these features occur in the wavelength windows that APOGEE uses to measure chemical abundances, characterization and removal of this non-stellar contamination is an important step in reaching the precision required for chemical tagging experiments.
 Proper characterization of these features will benefit Galactic ISM science and the currently-ongoing Milky Way Mapper program of SDSS-V, which relies on the APOGEE spectrograph.